lmgame-org/lmgame-org.github.io/public/blogs/pokemon_red.md

-# From Pokémon Red to Standardized Game-as-Eval
+# From Pokémon Red to Standardized Game-as-an-Eval

 > Author: Lmgame Team

 > Date: June 27, 2025

-> TL;DR: Pokémon is increasingly used to evaluate modern large language models, but current practices lack standardization, and depend heavily on game-specific scaffolding.
-Specifically, navigation tasks are too hard, combat control is too simple, and Pokémon training as an eval is too expensive.
+> TL;DR: Pokémon is increasingly used to evaluate modern large language models, but current practices lack standardization, and depend heavily on game-specific harness.
+The Pokémon Red involves three major tasks—navigation, combat control and training a competitive Pokémon team.
+We find they come with limitations: navigation tasks are too hard, combat control is too simple, and Pokémon training is too expensive.
 We address these issues in Lmgame Bench, a new framework offering standardized evaluations and initial results across diverse games.

 <div style="font-size:18px; text-align:left; letter-spacing:1px;">
   <a href="https://arxiv.org/pdf/2505.15146">Paper</a>